bradley2W1DL/dotfiles/README.md

 - brave

 ##### TODO
-- move iterm config out of symlinks
-  - let iterm itself manage that locally -- may just want to copy in profiles
 - get asdf package installs working
   - I think just need to create a .tool-versions file (not symlinked)